tourists entered Natural Tunnel, a large cave in Scott County, until a railroad built a track through it

 Over 1,200 feet of passage have been explored in Rust Cave #1 in Loudoun County.
 Sinkholes are common at Temple Hall Farm, and a "window" into an underground chamber is exposed on the east side of Route 15 just north of the entrance into the Raspberry Falls subdivision.2

-There is one cave in York County, which Cornwallis supposedly used before surrendering on October 9, 1781.
+New caves have been manufactured in recent times as well.
+There is one artificial cave in York County, which Cornwallis supposedly used before surrendering on October 9, 1781.
 Cornwallis' Cave is not a natural feature.
 That hole in the hillside was excavated as a shelter from French and American bombardment during the Revolutionary War battle.

 the entrance to Dixie Caverns is a functional structure with minimal esthetic appeal, and many stalactites in the commercial cave have been broken off